mahmoud-mohsen-dev/trendfoot/README.md

 ## How to Use

--   Browse all available shoes.
+-   Browse a diverse collection of shoes
 -   Filter by name, categories, price, colors, or brand.
 -   Combine multiple filters for a personalized search.